Release Date: May 16, 2016

 Genre: Middle School / Fiction / Action Adventure

 Series: The League and the Lantern, Book 1

 He becomes fast friends with TJ McDonald and Lucy Garcia.
-Before I continue on, let me explain a little bit about this two.
+Before I continue on, let me explain a little bit about this too.
 I loved these characters so much!
-Their character development is awesome and add a fun touch to the story.
+Their character development is awesome and adds a fun touch to the story.
 These three friends are also all different races.

 TJ is slightly awkward.
 He loves his pop culture so you can’t go a moment without him referencing a superhero, Star Wars, or The Princess Bride.
 He’s a genius with semi-hyper memory and does fencing for a sport.

 Lucy has just moved to the states from Nepal.
 She’s traveled all over the world so she knows how to bargain for a cheaper price on something.
 She’s quite smart too, but she doesn’t trust as easily since she’s traveled so much.
 She also is fluent in several languages which come in handy as they’re trying to survive the next 48 hours on the streets of Chicago.